IanWhitney/break_silos_with_github/README.md

 # Silo One: Yourself

-- What changed?!
+- I have no idea what I changed a year ago
-- Why?!
+- I do not know why I made that change

 ^ When I go back to something I worked on that's now broken, these are the two questions I have.
 What Change and Why.